onosproject/sdran-docs/install.md

 After downloading the source code, in the cloned source code folder, edit the sdran-in-a-box-values.yaml file and change the file as presented in [Change sdran-in-a-box-values.yaml file](#change-sdran-in-a-box-values-yaml-file).

 **Notice: The values configured in the yaml file must be changed in a custom setup.
 E.g., the MME IP address field.**

+**Notice: The sdran-in-a-box-values.yaml contain the latest versions/tags of the OAI docker images.
+In order to use the versions of the OAI docker images specified in RiaB v1.0.0 or v1.1.0 releases make sure to respectively copy and paste to the sdran-in-a-box-values.yaml file the contents of the files sdran-in-a-box-values-v1.0.0.yaml and sdran-in-a-box-values-v1.1.0.yaml as needed.**

 ## Run OAI eNB CU/DU